Date: 13th May 2013

 Have you ever made pancakes and poured too much milk in the mix?
 If you have, you’ll know that lumps form in the batter.
 Well, the same thing can happen when mixing a dry lubricant with a solvent.
 The key to avoiding this is working with a materials provider who knows how to avoid this, and has the expertise to create a dry lubricant that you can apply however you want.

-- Bridging the Gap Between Mil Specs and Modern Requirements
+- Bridging the Gap Between Mil Spec and Modern Requirements

 - Controlling Variables in Research & Development